CyanBlob/shell/README.md

 3) Input redirection - Fixed - Andrew (pushed it under the bed)

-4) Piping - Assigned to Kane
+4) 24 hour CPU usage - Fixed - Andrew

-5) Background Jobs - Assigned to Shashi
+5) Piping - In progress - Assigned to Kane

-6) SuperBash - Assigned to Gary
+6) Background Jobs - Assigned to Shashi

-7) 24 hour CPU usage - Up for grabs
+7) SuperBash - Assigned to Gary

 8) New Linux Utility - Up for grabs